ChemCryst/crystals/newdocs/crystals/intro.rst

        ON   copy screen output to monitor
        SLOW copy all screen output PLUS output for graphics to monitor.
        (Mainly used for debuging graphics)
+       FAST SUppress text output (except { lines) to text pane, keep sending GUI items to model window.
+       Useful for SCRIPTS which generate a lot of repeated output.
+       State resets to "ON" after error condition encountered if state was not SLOW.